xiao-liu/zeta-go/README.md

   I re-implement them for better performance.
   You can also use their build-in counterparts if you like.

+* `evaluate.py`

+  Implementations of two evaluators which calculate the outputs of neural networks for given inputs.
+  The `DefaultEvaluator` is just a wrapper of the underlying neural network.
+  The `BulkEvaluator` supports multiple processes to submit evaluation requests to multiple neural networks.
+  Inside `BulkEvaluator`, it will pack e requests from different processes together and submit them to the corresponding neural network at once.
+  This greatly improves the I/O throughput.

 * `example.py`

   The class that generates and manages self-play examples.